r001/ARC0020-proposal/arc-0020/README.md

     public to: address,
     public amount: u64,
     public from: address,
+    public expire: u32
     authorization: signature,
-    public expire: u32
 ) -> ()`: transfers from `from` address to `to` address an amount of `amount` tokens using the  `authorization` signature previously created by `from` address offline, if the `block.height` is less than `expire`.

 The `authorization` is NOT public, this way it is impossible for third party to replay attack user's tokens.
 Note: `allowance()` furnction is not needed in this design, as the signature contains the approval.

 It MUST be possible to transfer tokens to contracts using this transition.

 ##### 2.2.8.6.
-Transition creating the hash to be signed - MUST BE IMPLEMENTED
+Transition creating the hash to be signed - SHOULD BE IMPLEMENTED

 `hash_to_sign(
-    public to: address,
+    to: address,
-    public amount: u64,
+    amount: u64,
-    public from: address,
+    from: address,
-    public expire: u32
+    expire: u32
 ) -> field`: returns the hash of the data that needs to be signed by `from` address to create the `authorization` signature.

+All the parameters MUST BE private.

 This transition MUST create the hash that can be used to create the `authorization` signature offchain.

 This transition is used to generate the `signature` parameter for [``transfer_from_public()`](#tp) transition.

+This transition is only needed as long as there is no easy alternative offchain solution is found to create the hash offchain.

+Contracts MUST NOT rely on the availability of this transition, as it is not mandatory.

 <!-- TODO: implement to example -->